Kim Yo Jong, Sister Of North Korea's Ruler, Rises Through Ranks With Tough Rhetoric

 Her debut on the international stage came in 2018, when she acted as a special envoy at the Winter Olympics in Pyeongchang, South Korea, and met with the country's president, Moon Jae-in.

 In her most recent statement this month, she showed that she remains involved in relations with the United States.
-She voiced doubt about another summit between Kim Jong Un and President Trump this year.
+She voiced doubt about a summit between Kim Jong Un and President Trump this year.
 But she left the door open to talks and insisted, "We do not have the slightest intention to pose a threat to the U.S."

 On some occasions, such as Kim-Trump summits in Singapore and Vietnam, she has appeared to act as her brother's personal assistant, holding his pens and ashtrays.
 On others, she has been seen watching her brother's public events from the sidelines.
 She has also reportedly managed her brother's public image as an official in charge of propaganda.